Millie-Jackson/AirBnB-Modelling/README.md

 # Technical Breakdown
-**Load Airbnb Data:** The program starts by loading the raw Airbnb data from a CSV file ("listing.csv") using the pandas library.
-If the file is not found, it raises a "FileNotFoundError" and provides an appropriate error message.
+**Data Loading:** The code starts by loading the raw Airbnb data from a CSV file ("listing.csv") using the pandas library's read_csv function.
+It handles the case when the file is not found and raises a FileNotFoundError with an appropriate error message.

 **Data Cleaning:** The data cleaning process involves removing missing values, converting data types, and handling inconsistencies.

 The tabular_data.py script calls the "clean_tabular_data(df)" function to perform data cleaning.
+It serves as the core data cleaning process.

-A copy of the original dataframe ("df_before_update") is created to track changes.
+Makes a copy of the original DataFrame ("df_before_update") to track changes.

+Calls the remove_rows_with_missing_ratings(df), combine_description_strings(df), and set_default_feature_values(df) functions to clean the data.
-The program compares if the dataframe ("df") has been modified after the update.

-A message is displayed indicating whether the original dataframe has been updated.
+Compares if the DataFrame ("df") has been modified after the update and displays a message indicating whether the original DataFrame has been updated.

-The dataframe index is reset and the old index is removed.
+Reindexes the DataFrame and removes the old index.
 ![Code Screenshot](screenshots/clean_tabular_data.png)

-The "remove_rows_with_missing_ratings(df)" function is called to remove rows with missing values in the rating columns.
+The "remove_rows_with_missing_ratings(df)" function is called to rows with missing values in the rating columns (Accuracy_rating, Communication_rating, Location_rating, Check-in_rating, Value_rating).
 ![Code Screenshot](screenshots/remove_rows_with_missing_ratings.png)

-The "combine_description_strings(df)" function is called to combine and clean the strings in the "Description" column.
+The "combine_description_strings(df)" function is called to combine and clean the strings in the "Description" column by removing missing descriptions (NaN), the prefix "'About this space'," and empty quotes from the lists in the "Description" column.
 ![Code Screenshot](screenshots/combine_description_strings.png)

-The "set_default_feature_values(df)" function is called to set default values for missing feature columns.
+The "set_default_feature_values(df)" function is called to set default values for the feature columns (guests, beds, bathrooms, bedrooms) to fill missing values with 1.
 ![Code Screenshot](screenshots/set_default_feature_values.png)

-The program compares if the dataframe ("df") has been modified after the update.

-A message is displayed indicating whether the original dataframe has been updated.

-The dataframe index is reset and the old index is removed.

-After data cleaning, the cleaned dataframe ("df") is saved as "clean_tabular_data.csv" using the "to_csv" method of pandas.
+**Save Cleaned Data:** After data cleaning, the cleaned DataFrame ("df") is saved as "clean_tabular_data.csv" using the to_csv method of pandas.

 **Label Selection:**
 The program loads the cleaned data from "clean_tabular_data.csv" using pandas to proceed with further analysis.